Accounting Principles and Policies

 6. Consistency concept:

 This concept states that accounting policies and procedures should remain consistent from one accounting period to another.
 Policies should not change frequently.
-Only if the business feels that the existing policy is not reflecting an accurate and fair view of the business performance, then the business can make relevant changes in their policy, but once the policy has been changed, the business will not be allowed to revert to the old policy.
+Only if the business feels that the existing policy is not reflecting the accurate and fair view of the business performance, then the business can make relevant changes in their policy, but once the policy has been changed, the business will not be allowed to revert to the old policy.

 7. Materiality concept:

 This concept states that an item that is an asset for one business can be an expense for a much larger business.
-For example, a calculator may be an expense for a more extensive business but would be an asset for a smaller business.
+For example, a calculator may be an expense for more extensive business but would be an asset for a smaller business.

 8. Prudence concept:

 This concept states that expected losses are to be recorded as soon as they are expected, while expected profits are not to be recognized until they are realized.
 The Prudence concept promotes prudent behavior.
 That is, the business should never overstate the profits and should show the worst-case scenario.